A sequence of elementary integrals related to integrals studied by Glaisher that contain trigonometric and hyperbolic functions: Introduction

 \section{Introduction}

 The following integral

 can be deduced as a particular case of entry $4.123.6$ from \cite{GR}.
 The case $a=1$ of this integral can be found in an old paper by Glaisher \cite{glaisher}.
-We are going to generalize the above integral as \begin{Th} Let $n$ be an odd integer.
-Then
+More recently, symmetric cases were also stated in \cite{glasser} and \cite{pm}.
+We are going to generalize the above integral as \begin{Th} Let $n$ be an odd integer, then

 \end{Th} When $n$ is large, then the main contribution to the integral \ref{form1} comes from a small neighbourhood around $t=0$ and the integral reduces to \ref{glaisher1}.

 Another integral by Glaisher reads (equation $24$ in \cite{glaisher})